andersjanmyr/zoo/Readme.md

 ### Optionally

-* Start coffeescript compilation by running `guard`, if you installed it.
+Start coffeescript compilation by running `guard`, if you installed it.

+    $ gem install guard guard-coffeescript
+    $ guard

-* Start coffescript compilation by running `coffee -cwo lib src`, if you installed coffeescript.
+Start coffescript compilation by running `coffee -cwo lib src`, if you installed coffeescript.

+    $ coffee -cwo lib src

 ## 1. Fix the Animal

 The first tests consists of creating a Backbone.Model.
-Enter the code into the source file, Javascript or Coffeescript as you like.
+Enter the code into the source file, Javascript ($zoo_home/client/lib/zoo.js) or Coffeescript ($zoo_home/client/src/zoo.js.coffee) as you like.
 Look at the spec file to see what needs to be done.
 Coffeescript is easier to read.